Kazakhstan country brief

 The national language, Kazakh, is a Turkic language and is thus akin to the Kyrgyz, Uzbek, Tatar, Turkmen and Uighur languages spoken across Central Asia.
 Kazakh has a well-established community of speakers in Kyrgyzstan and Tajikistan as well as in Mongolia, China and Iran.
 It can be written in Cyrillic, Latin or Arabic script.
 Russian is extensively used for administrative and technical purposes, and is still a first language for a significant proportion of the population.

 Kazakhstan is a member of numerous multilateral organisations including the United Nations (UN), Organisation of Islamic Cooperation (OIC), Shanghai Cooperation Organisation (SCO), North Atlantic Cooperation Council (NACC), Commonwealth of Independent States (CIS), Collective Security Treaty Organisation (CSTO) and the Organisation for Security and Cooperation in Europe (OSCE).
 It was the OSCE Chair in 2010, holding the first OSCE Summit for 11 years in Astana that year.
-As an OSCE observer Australia was represented at the Summit by the Foreign Minister.
+Kazakhstan is currently seeking membership in the World Trade Organisation (WTO).

 Kazakhstan plays an active role in the Northern Distribution Network supply routes for NATO/ISAF forces in Afghanistan and participates in regional stability efforts.